-So I’ll slowly work my way through the volume, reviewing stories and putting summaries of those reviews below, with links to the fuller reviews.
-In a homage to the recently departed Dozois, Clarke provides a mini-summation of the type that Dozois so diligently supplied in his long-running series.
+I’ll slowly work my way through the volume, reviewing stories and putting summaries of those reviews below, with links to the fuller reviews, where available.

 Simone Heller.
 When We Were Starless.